jondeuce/mwiexamples/README.md

 ### Example scripts

 The scripts `examples.sh` and `examples.m` provided by this repository demonstrate the three example invocations of DECAES above.
-The only requirement for these scripts to run is that the `julia` executable is on your system path and that DECAES is installed.
+These scripts require only that [`julia` is installed](https://github.com/jondeuce/mwiexamples#downloading-julia) and that [DECAES is installed](https://github.com/jondeuce/mwiexamples/tree/master#installation).
-The scripts can also be easily modified to replace `julia` with `/path/to/julia` on your system, if necessary.

 Running `./examples.sh` in the terminal or `examples` in MATLAB will execute the respective scripts.
-Results will be stored in a directory `output/`.
+Results will be stored in a directory `./output/`.

 ### DECAES Tutorial 2022